Extension from Precoloured Sets of Edges: Planar Graphs

 We first observe that

 Indeed, suppose that the inequality does not hold for some $uv\notin M$.
-Then~$M$ can be extended to a colouring of $G-uv$ so that at most $\Delta-1$ colours are used on the edges adjacent to~$uv$, and so we can easily extend the colouring further to~$uv$.
+Then by induction if $\Delta(G-uv)\ge23$ and by Theorem~\ref{thm:planar} if $\Delta(G-uv)=22$, there exists an extension of~$M$ to a colouring of $G-uv$ using the palette $\MK$.
+Since at most $\Delta-1$ colours are used on the edges adjacent to~$uv$, we can easily extend the colouring further to~$uv$.
 From~\eqref{eq:sum3} it follows that every vertex with degree~$1$ is incident with an edge in~$M$ and that if~$v$ has degree~$2$ and $uv\notin M$, then $d(u)=\Delta$.
 In particular, if a vertex~$v$ with degree greater than~$1$ has a neighbour in~$T_2$, then $d(v)=\Delta$.
-Moreover, since edges in~$M$ are at distance at least~$4$ in $G$, a vertex can have at most one neighbour in $V_1\cup T_2$.
+Moreover, since edges in~$M$ are at distance at least~$4$ in~$G$, a vertex can have at most one neighbour in $V_1\cup T_2$.